Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 The object model is built with the structure of a double list: main topics and sublists each.

 The following is only the description of the robot kinematics specific object model elements.
 The general object model is described in the general Duet documentation, e.g. in https://github.com/Duet3D/RepRapFirmware/wiki/Object-Model-Documentation

+The values of the object model can be called by: m409 K"move.kinematics"

 # Fixed parameters